What is IT Abuse?

 - Theft or unauthorized removal of state records, state property or another persons' property such as a DMCA violation.

 Everyone within the University of Virginia community has the responsibility to use University computing and communications technology resources only for legal and ethical activities.
 Members of this community must always keep in mind that the intended use of these resources is to support the University's general mission of instruction, research, and service.

-The Information Security Office staffs the IT Abuse team and has created the documents listed below to help members of the University community understand the University's expectations.
+The University Information Security office (InfoSec) has created the documents listed below to help members of the University community understand the University's expectations.

 - Responsible Computing: A Handbook for Students

 - Responsible Computing: A Handbook for Faculty and Staff

 Since information technology resources are essential for supporting UVA's mission, it is important that all users of University IT resources familiarize themselves with and abide by the documents above, and by all University IT policies.
 Being a responsible user of these resources helps to ensure their confidentiality, availability, and integrity and reduces the likelihood that UVA users will become victims of such abuse.